ag-informatics/ag-informatics-seminar/README.md

 ## Course Assessments

-Assessment | Due Dates | Weight
+Assessment | Due Dates | Weight*
 -----|-----|-----
-Reading Reflections | Mondays @ 5pm, Due every 2 weeks | 5% x 7
+Reading Reflections | Mondays @ 5pm, Due every Discussion Week | 5% each
 Discussion Brief | Monday @ 5pm, after your assigned Discussion Week | 15% x 1
-Project Peer Feedback | Mondays @ 5pm, Workshop Weeks | 5% x 7
+Project Peer Feedback | Mondays @ 5pm, Due every Workshop Week | 5% each
 Project Final Report & Presentation | Monday @ 5pm, Presentation in class, Week 16 | 25% x 1

+*The final weights will change based on total enrollment in the course.

 **Late Policy:** You can have three "late days" where you submit work one business day late with no questions asked.
 After that, you will be penalised 5% per day late. *The moment you have any issues, please contact me, and we can discuss options.*